skoczen/django-seo-js/README.md

 ### 0.2 - May 18, 2014

-* **Backwards incompatible** changes to `SEOBackendBase` - if you have custom backends, they'll need to change.
+* **Backwards incompatible** changes to `SEOBackendBase` - all backends are now expected to return an `HttpResponse` for their `get_response_for_url` methods.
+If you have custom backends, they'll need to be udpated.
 All included backends have been updated.
 * Returns pages that come back from the cache with anything besides a `5xx` status code.
 * Passes on headers, content type, and status code from the cache response.
+* If the backend return a 5xx status, just returns the normal app and hopes for the best.

 ### 0.1.3 - May 13, 2014